DoDonPachi DaiOuJou

 is a 2002 arcade game and the fourth in Cave's DonPachi series.
 The history section of DoDonPachi Resurrection on iPhone calls it DoDonPachi Blissful Death in localisation.
 CAVE later ported the game to iOS under this localised name.
+Set 1000 years after the previous game, the plot follows the resurrected Donpachi Corps as they fight a robotic army led by Hibachi.
+Its gameplay retains the chaining system of its predecessors.